 - Your project may also involve an algorithm that matches cargo with trucks, which is primarily used by carriers and freight forwarders.
 The platform should serve as a tool to manually place/accept offers and edit routes when changes occur.

-3. Key features of TMS software
+3. Key features of transport management software

 Good transportation management systems are multifunctional and allow various data processing.
 Apart from the basic functionalities like real-time tracking, route optimization or automated carrier selection.
 When deciding on what features to go for, it is useful to come up with potential user stories that will help you better understand the needs of your customers.